 9. City of Asheville’s Vegan Challenge

 PS – check out the “City Vegan Challenge” website and see how you can encourage your own city to try it too!

-10. Born a Crime by Trevor Noah
+10. “Born a Crime” by Trevor Noah

-11. Peanut Butter Cookies
+11. Vegan Peanut Butter Cookies

 12. House Plants

-I’m a semi-minimalist at heart, but in the case of plants… more (most definitely) = better.
+I’m a semi-minimalist at heart, but in the case of plants… more = better.
 This is our newest friend (a variegated snake plant) which, as a bonus, is also on NASA’s Clean Air Study list.
 One plant closer to jungle-izing our home!

 13. Mumford & Sons

-Check out Ayurveda Lifestyle Wisdom and The Ayurveda Way on Amazon if you’re interested!
-Ayurveda Lifestyle Wisdom is a bit more in-depth and full of wonderful knowledge (more textbook-like), and The Ayurveda Way is a simplified version of 108 practices you can put into use – both are absolutely lovely books I recommend!
+“Ayurveda Lifestyle Wisdom” is a bit more in-depth and full of wonderful knowledge (more textbook-like), and “The Ayurveda Way” is a simplified version of 108 practices you can put into use – both are lovely books.

-15. Zero Waste Journey… Continued!
+15. Zero Waste Journey… Continued